lostdutchman/stromgard/README.md

 * Rate it on RPGGEEK - https://rpggeek.com/rpgitem/267624/wyrd-stromgard

 If you play the game we would absolutely love to hear all about your adventures.
-If you are making new content based on Stromgard, hit us up we would love to let Stromgards existing fans know about your project!
+If you are make new content based on Stromgard, hit us up!
+We would love to let Stromgard's existing fans know about your project!